Family STEM Project: Building a Solitary Bee House

 How to Build It (Family-Friendly Steps)

-- Choose your housing: a small box or frame with a rain-shield roof.
+- Choose your housing: use a small box or frame with a rain-shield roof so tunnels stay dry.

-- Add tunnels: pack tubes snugly so they don’t wiggle.
+- Add tunnels: pack tubes snugly so they don’t wiggle, or drill smooth, clean holes into untreated wood.

-- Keep it safe: ensure edges are smooth; avoid treated wood/paint inside tunnels.
+- Keep it safe: make sure edges are smooth and avoid treated wood or paint inside tunnels.

 - Mount securely: 3–6 feet high is a good range; face morning sun if possible.